Efficient heating and cooling choices

 • Own the home where the heat pump will be installed.
 Where an owner has tenants, the owner must apply.

-• Be an Enbridge Gas customer with an active account and primarily heat your home with a natural gas furnace or boiler OR be connected to the Ontario electricity grid and heat your home electrically.
+• Be an Enbridge Gas residential customer with an active account and primarily heat your home with a natural gas furnace or boiler OR be connected to the Ontario electricity grid and heat your home with electricity, oil, propane, or wood.

 • Live in a single detached, semi-detached, row house, townhome, or mobile home on a permanent foundation.
 New build homes do not qualify (i.e. homes that have been occupied for six months or less).